impascoe/ZipChip/README.md

 ## Current Status

 - The VM boots with the canonical fontset, loads CHIP-8 binaries into memory, and executes a large subset of the instruction matrix.
-- A raylib window renders the 64×32 monochrome framebuffer at an arbitrary integer scale.
+- A raylib window renders the 64x32 monochrome framebuffer at an arbitrary integer scale.
 - Keyboard events are mapped to the CHIP-8 hexadecimal keypad layout.
-- Delay and sound timers tick at 60 Hz; the CPU targets 700 instructions per second.
+- Delay and sound timers tick at 60Hz; the CPU targets 700 instructions per second.
-- A generated sine wave is streamed through raylib’s `AudioStream` whenever the sound timer is non-zero.
+- A generated sine wave is streamed through raylib's `AudioStream` whenever the sound timer is non-zero.
 - Opcode tracing is enabled to help finalize instruction coverage.

 ---

 ## Implemented Features

-- [x] **Complete VM state initialization**: 16 general-purpose registers, index register, stack pointer, timers, keypad, and 4 KB memory map seeded with the standard fontset at `0x50`.
+- [x] **Complete VM state initialization**: 16 general-purpose registers, index register, stack pointer, timers, keypad, and 4KB memory map seeded with the standard fontset at `0x50`.
 - [x] **ROM loader with bounds checking**: Streams `.c8` binaries into interpreter memory starting at `0x200`, validating file size before allocation.
 - [x] **Arena-backed allocations**: Uses `std.heap.ArenaAllocator` to make lifetime management explicit and deterministic.
 - [x] **Opcode execution core**: Implements the majority of the CHIP-8 instruction set, including: